local-npm/local-npm/README.md

 local-npm
 ==========

-(Very alpha.
-Use with caution.)

 Slow npm got you down?
-Conference wifi flaking out at exactly the wrong time?
+Conference wi-fi flaking out just when you need it?
 Use `local-npm`.

-`local-npm` sets up an npm registry server on your local machine that serves modules, caches them, and then updates them whenever they change.
-Basically it's a local mirror, but without having to replicate the entire npm registry.
-Only what you `npm install` is saved locally.
+`local-npm` sets up a local npm server that serves modules, caches them, and updates them whenever they change.
+Basically it's a local mirror, but without having to replicate the entire npm registry &ndash; only what you `npm install` is saved locally.

 If you're organizing a conference/meetup/whatever, you can also share this local server with multiple people.
 So if your teammates are constantly installing the same modules over and over again, this can save a lot of time in the long run.

+This is alpha software.
+Use with caution.

 Install
 ------